 Whether you are an architect just starting or an established freelancer, your hourly freelance rate will determine how much you get paid.

-You should consider ten factors when pricing your hourly rate for services such as the project’s scope, complexity, experience level, and portfolio credibility.
+You should consider the following factors when pricing your hourly rate: project scope, complexity, experience level, and portfolio credibility.

 The article will help determine an architect's hourly basis for a project.